-- Services / Corporate Teams Risks and issues are managed on an ongoing basis as part of business-as-usual, with registers owned and managed by the Head of Service, - Project / Programme Risks are reviewed and managed by Project Managers as part of the project governance process.
+- Services/Corporate Teams Risks and issues are managed on an ongoing basis as part of business-as-usual, with registers owned and managed by the Head of Service, - Project/Programme Risks are reviewed and managed by Project Managers as part of the project governance process.
 Significant risks and issues are escalated to the Programme Manager and Portfolio Board, - Corporate Each quarter the Leadership Team review the top-level Corporate Risk Register.
 This review is informed by collated versions of team and project risk registers, and a paper produced by the NHSBSA Risk Management Group.
 The Leadership Team is also free to identify further risks and issues at this meeting, - Audit and Risk Management Committee The Committee receives updates on the work undertaken in the area of risk and issue management.
 The Committee also receives a copy of the Corporate Risk Register, and 'Areas of Focus' presentations on specific risk/issue areas.
-This process enables the Committee to provide assurances to the Board that the appropriate risk management processes are in place and risk mitigation is taking place.
+This process enables the Committee to provide assurances to the Board that appropriate risk management processes are in place and risk mitigation is taking place, - NHSBSA Board The Board receives an overview of the Corporate Risk Register and update reports from the Audit and Risk Management Committee.
+The Board also periodically undertakes a full Risk Review and review of the NHSBSA Risk Appetite.